awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-beanstalk.md

 **Note**
 For a list of supported platforms, see [Configuring AWS X\-Ray Debugging](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-configuration-debugging.html) in the AWS Elastic Beanstalk Developer Guide\.

 The daemon uses your environment's instance profile for permissions\.
-For instructions about adding permissions to the Elastic Beanstalk instance profile, see \.
+For instructions about adding permissions to the Elastic Beanstalk instance profile, see [Giving the Daemon Permission to Send Data to X\-Ray](xray-daemon.md#xray-daemon-permissions)\.

 AWS Elastic Beanstalk platforms provide a configuration option that you can set to run the daemon automatically\.
 You can enable the daemon in a configuration file in your source code or by checking an option in the Elastic Beanstalk console\.